Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Data and Methods

 \subsubsection{Turbulence Data}

 This work primarily leverages publicly available, post-processed products from NEON.
 The NEON turbulence processing workflow generally follows established protocols, and is replicated and repeated by the authors to compute fluxes for 5 minute averaging periods as well as the 5 minute and 30 minute Reynolds stresses needed to assess the anisotropy of turbulence.
-Details on the quality assurance and processing steps for this work, as well as the choice of 5 minute averaging periods for analysis in stable conditions, can be found in \citeA{waterman_evaluating_2025} and \citeA{metzger_neon_2022}, and generally follow established protocols for processing of turbulence data.
+Details on the quality assurance and processing steps for this work, as well as the choice of 5 minute averaging periods for analysis in stable conditions, can be found in \citeA{waterman_evaluating_2025} and \citeA{metzger_neon_2022}, and generally follow established protocols for processing of turbulence data including planar-fit coordinate rotation and lag correction for carbon and moisture.
 In addition, we further eliminate averaging periods during rain events, or when relative humidity exceeds the sensor operating range ($RH>95\%$) for the scaling of carbon and moisture.
 With the exception of the analysis in section \ref{sec:stationarity} which looks at scaling across degrees of stationarity, all averaging periods with $\xi_s>30\%$, as defined in equation \eqref{eq:xi}, are removed.
+The same stationarity metric applied to the fluxes was also briefly examined, however we have chosen to exclude detailed analysis from the study.
+Previous studies into stationarity and flux-variance relations focus on variance stationarity \cite{zahn_relaxed_2023}.
+In general, we also found that variance stationarity was less common than flux stationarity, with only 2\% of the data reporting non-stationary fluxes when variance stationarity was met.
+Averaging periods are assessed independently at each site, and we do not require all towers have valid observations at the same time.
 After all quality checks, for stable conditions (5 minute averaging period) the mean number of averaging periods available at each site are 79,225 averaging periods for temperature, 45,615 for water vapor, and 81,688 for carbon dioxide.
 For unstable conditions (30 minute averaging) mean site availability is 14,121 averaging periods for temperature, 9,605 for water vapor, and 11,744 for carbon dioxide.
 All sites, under all conditions, have at least 3,000 valid averaging periods.